 Loss of variegation is a frustrating condition for the gardener.
 Why does variegation disappear?
 The plant may do it as a survival tactic.
 It may also occur due to another leaf cell mutation.

 Variegated plants growing in shady or semi-shady locations are really at a disadvantage.
 Not only do they have low levels of chlorophyll, but they are not even exposed to adequate light.
-This scenario lends itself to reversion of variegated leaves.
+This scenario lends itself to the reversion of variegated leaves.

 Variegation loss in plants could also be spurred by changes in heat or cold.
 If the weather is unfavorable to a particular plant, it may revert just to get a competitive advantage.
 Once the leaves revert to all green, the plant can increase its harvest of solar energy, which in turn gives it more fuel to produce bigger and stronger growth.